zamweis/joychair/README.md

 The Joychair Interface project is being developed at the iXperience Lab of the Faculty of Computer Science and Business Information Systems.
 The goal is to capture the movements of the Aeris Swopper chair and integrate them into a solution that can be used within VR environments, particularly in Unity.

 The project was done with PlatformIO plugin for VSCode.
 The used libraries are also available for ArduinoIDE.
+The recommended version for wireless support is the esp version, for wired the arduino one.

 ## Project Components